 This short film trilogy follows the story of Bill, a young man whose daily routines, perceptions, and dreams are illustrated onscreen through multiple split-screen windows.
 Bill’s seemingly mundane life, narrated in humorous and dramatic anecdotes, gradually grows dark as we learn he may be suffering from a possibly fatal mental disorder.

 Script to Screen is proud to present a series of animated shorts on 35mm film.
-This will be followed by a Q&A with Filmmaker and UCSB Film and Media Studies Alumnus Don Hertzfeldt.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This was followed by a Q&A with Filmmaker and UCSB Film and Media Studies Alumnus Don Hertzfeldt.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Animator/Writer/Director Don Hertzfeldt

 Don Hertzfeldt is an Oscar®-nominated American independent filmmaker whose animated films have been critically acclaimed around the globe.
 His work has screened worldwide receiving over 250 awards.
 In 2001 Don Hertzfeldt was named one of the “Top 25 Directors to Watch” by Filmmaker Magazine, an honor not surprising given that he has created some of the most popular animated shorts of our time.
 As a college student, Hertzfeldt wrote and directed four animated shorts (one for each of his four years at UCSB) including: Ah, L’Amour (1995), Genre (1996), Lily and Jim (1997), and Billy’s Balloon (1998).
 Along with Hertzfeldt’s nomination for an Academy Award for his critically acclaimed animated short Rejected (2005), he has won 99 awards at film festivals for his films to date.
 Hertzfeldt also co-founded The Animation Show in 2003, a festival of animation that puts an unprecedented number of animated shorts into North American movie theaters.